 In the grand scheme of Search Engine Optimization, URL optimization is a small but mighty strategy for significantly improving your ranking, and establishing and reinforcing trust with both your audience and search engines.
 It’s just too easy a win to skip, so give those URLs the makeover they deserve and reap the benefits in no time.

-Yasaman Sadeghi is a senior account executive Firebrand’s digital marketing team, with a focus on SEO, PPC, and social media.
+Yasaman Sadeghi is a senior account executive on Firebrand’s digital marketing team, with a focus on SEO, PPC, and social media.
 She’s always looking to learn the latest developments in digital marketing strategies and strives to provide the best results for her clients.